+44(0) 113 343 2025

 - 'European Holocaust Memory and the Postcolonial Turn' (Manchester Metropolitan University, May 2017).

-- 'Holocaust Testimony in the Digital Age' (Lessons and Legacies plenary panel, Claremont College, USA, November 2016; and King's College, London, December 2016; and King's College, London, December 2016).
+- 'Holocaust Testimony in the Digital Age' (Lessons and Legacies plenary panel, Claremont College, USA, November 2016; and King's College, London, December 2016).

 - 'Transnationalism, Cosmopolitanism and the Future of Holocaust Memory' (University of Copenhagen, May 2015).

-- 'Holocaust Literature and the Taboo' (University of Cambridge, February 2014; University of the Witwatersrand, Johannesburg, April 2014; and University of Hong Kong, April 2014).
+- 'Holocaust Literature and the Taboo' (University of the Witwatersrand, Johannesburg, April 2014; University of Hong Kong, April 2014; University of Cambridge, February 2014).

-- 'Holocaust Impiety in Punk and Post-Punk Music' (Post-war Responses to the Holocaust, Imperial War Musuem (London), United Kingdom, March 2009).
+- 'Holocaust Impiety in Punk and Post-Punk Music' (Imperial War Museum, March 2009).

 Conference papers include: